 If you’re wondering which measurements were performed with the new setup, that’s easy!
 The new measurements have a black background, and the old ones have a light grey background.
 We changed the aesthetics because we wanted there to be a plainly, immediately obvious visual cue when a measurement was outdated.
 We also reduced the smoothing of our charts to more accurately reflect the increased confidence in the measurement resolution.

 The philosophy behind SoundGuys‘ testing and reporting has always been pretty simple: we care what you might hear.
 It’s why we link songs with concrete examples to illustrate our findings, and it’s why we don’t go too crazy with the unquantifiable.
 Consequently, any steps we can take for our content to be more relevant to your experience are worthy of our attention.
 As we’re an outlet that follows some pretty standard journalistic practices, we care a lot about what we currently assume to be true, and which results are responsible to report.

-Though most current industry setups can simulate a human ear fairly well even with a perfectly circular opening, they don’t do such an outstanding job simulating how a “normal” human’s ear canal would affect things, so you can expect some variation from setup to setup.
+Though most current industry setups can simulate a human ear fairly well, they don’t do such an outstanding job simulating how a “normal” human’s ear canal would affect things, so you can expect some variation from setup to setup.
 Even though it may take a while for the industry to define new standards for this kind of apparatus, we made a gamble on buying the Bruel & Kjaer 5128 because we felt it was the best chance we had at staying relevant with the same equipment for a long time to come.
 Our results will differ from those of other outlets, and that’s okay.
 Nobody’s measurements are necessarily wrong, it’s just that we’re all looking for different things with different equipment.
 If you’re really serious about chasing audiological nirvana, you should check multiple sources, compare your experiences with our reporting, and use us as a resource; not gospel.